-Electricity transmission is carried out through the national transmission network, under an exclusive concession granted by the Portuguese government for a 50-year period.
-The concession for electricity transmission was awarded to REN until 2057, under article 69 of Decree-Law no. 29/2006, of 15 February, following the concession already granted to REN under article 64 of Decree-Law no. 182/95, of 27 July, as amended and republished by Decree-Law no. 56/97, of 14 March.
+Electricity transmission is carried out through the national transmission network, under an exclusive concession granted by the Portuguese government for a 50-year period to the TSO.
+The concession for electricity transmission was awarded to REN until 2057, under article 64 of Decree-Law no. 182/95, of 27 July, as amended and republished by Decree-Law no. 56/97, of 14 March.

 The activities of the TSO (or the concessionaire for the electricity transmission network) must be independent, both legally and organisationally, from other activities in the electricity sector.
 On 9 September 2014, ERSE issued a decision certifying that REN complies with the relevant legal requirements to be considered a full ownership unbundling TSO, subject to the conditions set out therein.
+These conditions were duly fulfilled, as confirmed by ERSE's decision of 31 July 2015.